-- Do not engage in any strenuous activity for the recommended time (5-14 days) - ▶ Do not take any anti-inflammatory pain medications (ex.
-Aleve, ibuprofen, Advil) for 5 days - Do not bend down and put your head below your waist (if wound is on the head/neck) - ▶ Do not smoke Absolutely no smoking for 7 days - Do not drink alcohol for the next 5 days - ▶ Do not shave the sutured area.
+- ▶ Do not engage in any strenuous activity for 5 7 14 days - ▶ Do not bend down and put your head below your waist (if wound is on the head/neck) - ▶ Do not smoke Absolutely no smoking for 7 days - ▶ Do not drink alcohol for the next 5 days - Do not shave the sutured area.
 Even electric razor will remove the sutures.